 The materials your healing environment is equipped with have a direct effect on protection against germs.
 The large area that flooring occupies in your rooms makes it an important focus for sterility measures.

-nora rubber floors are not only coating free and easy to clean, they can also be completely disinfected.
+norament and noraplan are coating free. nora rubber floorings are easy to clean and can also be completely disinfected.
 This makes them ideal for use in high-risk areas that must be sanitized frequently.
 This includes operating and recovery rooms, intensive care units, and isolation areas.
 Reports from hospital hygienists endorse the hygienic properties of nora rubber.

-Due to their watertight non-porous surface, nora floors repel germs , giving them little to no opportunity to propagate.
-In addition, nora floor coverings are either grouted or laid seamlessly end-to-end. s.
+Due to their dense non-porous surface, nora floors repel germs , giving them little to no opportunity to propagate.
+In addition, nora floor coverings are either grouted or laid seamlessly end-to-end.
 This results in valuable benefits for your hospital:

 Expert opinions and numerous references demonstrate that nora floor coverings offer excellent support for infection control in your healthcare setting.
 Joint-free installation is a particularly important point noted by infection control experts, as the seamless surface does not permit any bacterial buildup over the long-term.